 ● Performing risk analysis (Failure Mode and Effect Analysis)

 ● Setting up and maintaining a continuous improvement culture (Kaizen)

 In company (price on request)

 This training is most effective when given in-company and linked to an internal improvement program.
 The in-company training also offers you the opportunity to make the training organization-specific.
 Furthermore, during the training the translation is made directly between the theory and your own practice.

 By default all students receive a certificate of participation.
 In addition, we offer the possibility to obtain an internationally recognized certificate for the Lean Yellow Belt training.
 To this end, we work together with the LSSA (Lean Six Sigma Academy).
-The exam is in Dutch.
+The exam is in English.

 Symbol is a so-called ATO (Accredited Training Organization).
 You can, therefore, register directly with us.